-Stripe merchant Service complies with the payment card industry data security standard Counselling Tutor will never store your card details on any of our internal computer or network systems.
+Stripe merchant service complies with the payment card industry data security standard.
+Counselling Tutor will never store your card entire card details on any of our internal computer or network systems.

 Of course, we cannot guarantee the security of your home computer or the internet, and any online communications (e.g. information provided by email or our website) are at the user’s own risk.

 Where we store information

 Counselling Tutor's operations are based in the UK and we store our data within the European Union.
 Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do if your data is adequately protected.

 For example, some of our systems use Infusionsoft.
 As a US-based company, it may be that using their products result in personal data being transferred to or accessible from the US.
 However, we’ll allow this as we are certain personal data will still be adequately protected (Infusionsoft is certified under the USA’s Privacy Shield scheme).